gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 ### Uniforms

-For a vertex shader uniforms are values passed to the vertex shader that stay the same for all vertices in a draw call.
+For a shader uniforms are values passed to the shader that stay the same for all vertices in a draw call.
 As a very simple example we could add an offset to the vertex shader above